JDJG-Holding-Team/Sincroni/README.md

 # JDBotsBot2.0

-A speacil version of JDBot by me.
+A special version of JDBot by me.

 ## Tables